 The injuries on the remains indicate that each person was killed by one or more blows to the head, neck, and shoulders.
 There do not appear to be injuries on any other parts of their bodies, which rules out death by landslide, avalanche, or weapons.

 As of today, the conclusion that this group of people died due to a severe hail storm remains the most plausible explanation as to what happened to them on their ill-fated journey.
+The hailstones, believed to be as large as cricket balls, would have caused fatal injuries to the people trapped in the valley with no shelter to escape to.
 However, there has been no verification as to whether this was a group traveling with the king of Kanauj, as the local legend states.

 Notes